 After a DB instance is created, you can reset the password.
 For details, see Resetting the Administrator Password.

-The default login name for the database is rdsuser.
+The default login name for the database is root.

 Must consist of 8 to 32 characters and contain at least three of the following: uppercase letters, lowercase letters, digits, and special characters (~!@#%^*-_+?,).
 Enter a strong password and periodically change it to improve security, preventing security risks such as brute force cracking.